MelvinRobi/Stock-sentiment-analysis/README.md

 ## Data

 The dashboard reads the CSV from `stock_tweets.csv` in the project root.
-If it is not found, it falls back to `D:\Projects\school\Data-analysis\stock_tweets.csv`.
 It attempts to detect common column names for dates, prices, volume, and sentiment.
 If the file contains tweet text, the app computes TextBlob and VADER sentiment metrics.

 ## Notebook

-Open `notebooks/data_exploration.ipynb` to load the CSV, preview rows, and inspect the inferred schema.
+Open `notebooks/data_exploration.ipynb` to check the analysis as well

 ## Notes